Blog

 Whatever the reason or starting point, TeamGDI is THE micro-community to help people wield their words, build relationships, and enjoy taking their place as part of something brilliant that’s, once again for the purposes of the tape, categorically #NotACult.

-In a shell of nuts (not our collective noun), though I’m not offering anything formal in the way of masterclasses, training, or resources, what your £48 gets you in TeamGDI is…
+In a shell of nuts (not our collective noun), though I’m not offering anything formal in the way of masterclasses, training, or resources, what your £48 per month gets you in TeamGDI is…

-1. My eyes on your content, copy, or comms whenever you want to submit.
-Yep, where most writing and business communities bizarrely only allow you to submit your stuff on the third Thursday of every month, between the hours of 4.15 and 5am, and only if there’s a crescent moon looming dimly in the sky, in TeamGDI, you can submit whenever you like and get my feedback and flair on your stuff within hours.
+My eyes on your content, copy, or comms whenever you want to submit.
+Where most writing or business-based communities bizarrely only allow you to submit your stuff on the third Thursday of every month, between the hours of 4.15 and 5am, and only if there’s a crescent moon looming dimly in the sky, in TeamGDI you can submit whenever you like and get my feedback and flair on your words within hours.
+The only caveat is that if you take a lot from the group, you give it back, in turn.
+See Point 2.

-2. Extra eyes (sounds creepy).
-In hoping that you’d do exactly the same for them whenever they submit their stuff, your fellow TeamGDI-ers will be there to share their thoughts, views, and ideas on whatever it is you want to put to them.
-This could be related to your writing, your business, or your life in general, but honestly, if you’re comfortable, you can share anything you like.
+Extra perspectives.
+As with point 1, in hoping that you’d do exactly the same for them whenever they submit their stuff, your fellow TeamGDI-ers will be there to share their thoughts, views, and ideas on whatever it is you want to put to them.
+This could indeed be related to your writing, but it can also be for your business or life in general.
+Honestly, if you’re comfortable to share it, we’re here to listen to it and support you.
+We champion you, but we also challenge you.
+Be ready for it.

-4. A simple, secure, and truly beautiful 24/7 platform.
-We’re hosted on Mighty Networks, and it’s ace.
+A simple, secure & lovely 24/7 platform.
+Our micro-community is hosted on Mighty Networks, and it’s ace.
 Post your thoughts, share your ideas, ask your questions.
 Get to know people at your own pace, in your own style, and in your own time.
-Posts can be text, pics, polls, videos, or even gifs!
+Posts can be text, docs, pics, links, polls, videos, or even gifs!
 There’s a space for everything you can think of in life, business, and beyond.
 And don’t worry, you can mute anything that doesn’t keep your vessel buoyant.
+Not everything needs your time, and the only person in here with that responsibility… is me.

-5. A fantastic team.
-Big enough to give you creative ideas, fresh perspectives, and diverse opinions, but small enough to make sure you feel like you can really know, approach, and truly trust your tribe.
-They’ll champion you where necessary, but they’ll challenge you if that’s needed, too.
-We can all be a bit blinkered/ stubborn/ arseholey, at times.
+Capped numbers.
+People join, people leave, people come back again.
+At all times, we’re capped at 40 to keep it micro.
+Big enough to present you with a range of creative ideas, fresh perspectives, and diverse opinions, but small enough to make sure you feel like you can really know, approach, and truly trust your tribe.
+We’ll champion you where necessary, but challenge you if that’s needed, too, because we can all be a bit blinkered/ stubborn/ arseholey, at times.
+There’s no such place on the internet where that ISN’T a small likelihood, unfortunately…

-6. Weekly group Zoom calls.
-No obligation to attend, no pressure to speak, though EVERYONE is offered the floor.
-Share what you like, contribute in whatever way you’re comfortable, and get to know your fellow TeamGDI-ers more personally.
-The priority topic is writing, but you’re not tied to it.
-There are sometimes tears – and that’s okay.
-There’s always laughter – and that’s definitely okay, too!
-The only constant?
-Me.
-I’ll always be there.
-And as we’re not solely a business group, we don’t run soley on business hours.
-Weekend and evening calls are available!
+Fortnightly group Zooms.
+No obligation to attend and no pressure to speak, though EVERYONE in TeamGDI is offered the floor.
+Share what you like, contribute in whatever way you’re comfortable, and get to know everyone more personally.
+Yes we can talk about words and the help we might need with them, but you’re not tied to it.
+Structure is loose, but I steer a steady ship.
+These are real lives and real connections, so there are sometimes tears, but there’s always laughter!
+Oh, and as we’re not solely a business group, we don’t run solely on business hours!

-7. Weekly online co-working sessions.
-Time blocked out in the diary to do a bit of writing (or any tasks on your list) can be a great way to keep yourself accountable to make progress.
-So can the fact that you know everyone else is turning up to do the same, too!
-Cameras on if you’re comfortable, mics off so we can’t hear you shouting at the other half/ the cat/ Loose Women.
-Let’s write!
+Weekly online co-working sessions.
+Time blocked out in the weekly diary to get on with a bit of writing (or any tasks on your list, really) can be a great way to keep yourself accountable and make good progress – and so can the fact that you know everyone else on these TeamGDI sessions is turning up to do the same, too!
+Keep cameras on if you’re comfortable, but mute those mics so we can’t hear you shouting at the other half/ the cat/ Loose Women.
+Take part in short sprints, or go the whole session without coming up for air – it’s your call.
+Literally.

-9. A chance to promote.
-Whether it’s your business, your charity, or your passion project… go ahead and shout about it.
-What the hell kind of business community (of any size) wouldn’t let you do that?
+A chance to promote.
+Whether it’s your business, your cause, or your passion project… go ahead and shout about it.
+What the hell kind of community (of any shape or size) wouldn’t give you the opportunity to talk about the stuff that keeps a fire in your soul and a roof over your head?
+Believe me, if it gets spammy, though… someone will call it out…

-10. No tie-in.
-That’s right, before you’ve even joined, I’m telling you that you can leave.
+No tie-ins.
+That’s right – before you’ve even joined, I’m saying you can leave.
 Any time.
-I’ll warn you that most members do end up coming back, however.
-As I say, though… #NotACult.
+Your month starts on the day your secure payment leaves your account, and you’ll always be given the chance to say goodbye (if you ever want to go).
+I’ll warn you that most members do end up coming back, though… eventually.
+Definitely #NotACult, however…

 What’s that?
 You’re already with us and you want to get out?
 Fair enough.
 Here’s every reason why you absolutely should leave TeamGDI